liyao0123/SoftwareEngineering2021Desk3/Documentation/BackgroundandMotivation.md

 #### Outdoor activity danger

 #### Limit the commercial transaction
+Wild animals transaction could be popular these years—people's great desire towards wild animals not only for their fur but also for horn even tooth.
+By promoting the knowledge could let people know what animals is endangered and why diversity is beneficial to our planet.
+By this way we could limit commercial transaction.
 ## Current Industry Review
 ### Context
 There are already some website that plays a role of E-library or lists for endangered species.
 The following link is some of the authority websites.
-They have great content inside and good quality of articles and pictures.
+They have apparent content inside and good quality of articles and pictures.
 But what our group would like to achieve is to make things visually pleasing and easier to access.
 Promoting and raising the attention of protecting endangered species more acceptably, get everybody involved in actions in daily life.
 ### Example Website
 <hr>
 <p align="center">